Canada is the second largest nation on earth and an incredibly vibrant and diverse country.

 Despite the tackarama theme park-style surroundings, Niagara Falls is everything you dreamed it would be.
 Fulfil your life’s ambition to visit this icon of North American popular culture and take a ride towards the thundering falls with Hornblower Niagara Cruises.

 Experience First Nations’ culture in Ottawa

 This is a familiar story in some ways, although modern-day Canada seems to have embraced integration with its Indigenous population far more easily than we have back home in Australia.
 Learn about First Nations’ culture at a fascinating presentation on Turtle Island in Ottawa.

 Eat breakfast at the top of the CN Tower in Toronto

 Tuck into a plate of poutine

-Poutine is Canada’s unofficial and much-loved national dish – chips, gravy and cheese curd all mixed together in one gooey lump of goodness.
-Montreal is reputedly the spot to sample the world’s best.
+Poutine is Canada’s unofficial and much-loved national dish — chips, gravy and cheese curd all mixed together in one gooey lump of goodness.
+Montreal is reputedly the spot to sample the world’s best poutine.

-Do you have anything to add to our list of ten top things to do in Canada?
+Do you have any suggestions to add to our list of ten top things to do in Canada?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.